systemsomicslab/msemblator/README.md

 ## Input file preparation
 Msemblator does not support raw data as input.
 Instead, **MSP files processed with MS-DIAL 5** are strongly recommended.
 The application utilizes MS-DIAL's MSP output to perform **formula and structure predictions**.

-・ Formula prediction requires at least **m/z, MS2, Peak ID, and adduct type**.
+・ Formula prediction requires at least **m/z, MS2 and adduct type**.
 ・ **Structure prediction** requires the above information plus a **predicted molecular formula**.
 ・ If formula information is missing, structure prediction will be skipped.
 However, this limitation can be resolved by performing both formula and structure predictions simultaneously.